 Whether you operate in B2B or B2C, it doesn’t matter.
 What matters is your well-thought and ubiquitous online presence.

-Here are a few ideas on how your startup can gain traction from the very beginning:
+Here are a few marketing tips for small business owners on how your startup can gain traction from the very beginning:

 Media attention is crucial if you want to develop your brand and communicate your message to the world.
 Get your name featured in the top media outlets is amazing, but remember that’s not the ultimate goal of you public relations efforts.